Building friendships between the generations

 Frequently asked questions

-How much does it cost to have a volunteer visitor?
+How much does it cost to have a Wesley Aged Care Volunteer Visitor?

 This service is free of charge to people who receive government-subsidised residential aged care or a Home Care Package (including older people who are approved and on a waiting list).